Skip to main content

 Career Prospects

 Our society is a complex web of social relationships and processes.
-Individuals, groups, organizations or entire neighborhoods face different challenges and difficulties.
-Social work recognizes, examines and addresses social problems and challenges and works out solutions, arrangements and agreements together with a large number of actors involved.
-In the BASA-online study program, you will acquire additional knowledge (theories, methods, competencies) on the basis of your professional experience in order to be able to recognize and justify the need for action in practice, to plan appropriate interventions and offers, and to evaluate these with regard to their effect, as well as to professionally reflect on your professional practice.
-In addition, you will acquire research, preventive, interventional and aftercare working methods.
-The program qualifies you for a management position as well as for an assistant management position and for coordinating, planning and evaluating tasks.
+Individuals, groups, organisations or entire districts face different challenges and difficulties.
+Social work recognises, examines and addresses social problems and challenges and works out solutions, arrangements and agreements together with a large number of actors involved.
+In the part-time social work degree programme, you will acquire additional knowledge (theories, methods, competences) on the basis of your professional experience in order to be able to recognise and justify the need for action in practice, to plan appropriate interventions and offers and to evaluate these with regard to their effect, as well as to professionally reflect on your professional practice.
+In addition, you will acquire research, preventive, intervening and aftercare working methods.
+The degree programme qualifies you for a management position as well as for an assistant management position and for coordinating, planning and evaluating tasks.

 The degree and state recognition open up access to professional practice in social work and to further studies.